 For investors, the outlook may in fact be sunnier in the medium to long term.
 In a February 2017 White Paper entitled “Fixing our broken housing market”, the government noted that the country’s housing market is effectively broken.
 The paper highlighted that the cost of an average home is nearly eight times the average income of Britons - stretching affordability for almost 2.2 million British households with income below the national average.

 The government concludes that the only way to resolve the issue is by building more affordable homes, and has committed to facilitate the construction of 1.5 million new homes across the country by 2022.
-Not only is this music to the ears of low income families, it is also great news for property investors, both retail and institutional.
+Not only is this music to the ears of low income families, it is also great news for property investors, we buy your house companies both retail and institutional.